-The drug used in this study may have side effects, such as headaches, dizziness, upset stomach, rash, liver problems, or injection site reaction (pain, irritation, skin redness, bumps, swelling, itching, bruising).
-Other reported adverse events were nausea, stomach cramps, constipation, right hand pain.
+The drug being used in this study is currently being used in other people participating in similar studies.
+Those studies have reported side effects of the study drug, such as headaches, dizziness, upset stomach, rash, liver problems, fatigue, or injection site reaction (pain, irritation, skin redness, bumps, swelling, itching, bruising).
+Other reported side effects were nausea, stomach cramps, constipation, and right hand pain.